 Chapter 4: Anatomy of a Moratorium

 Chapter 5: Chicago Wilderness (good news, bad news)

 Chapter 6: Rescuing the Grass Roots (Audubon, Friends of the Forest Preserves, Stewards Council, and others)

 Chapter 7: The future?

-This little written-about drama is worth a chapter or a book of its own.
+This little written-about melodrama is worth a chapter or a book of its own.
 But perhaps all that fits here is that the DOC careerists and bureaucrats had been biding their time.
 INPC had frustrated hook and bullet plans again and again.
 Indeed George could be very hard to work with, for anybody (including the DOC’s excellent, dedicated, and practical younger conservation staff).
-But the opportunity came when the Commission stood up to an influential club that wanted to use part of a nature preserve.
+But the opportunity for revolt came when the Commission stood up to an influential club that wanted to use part of a nature preserve.
 The club asked its State Rep for help.
 Without opposition from the DOC (and likely with encouragement), the legislature zeroed out the INPC’s budget.
 George could see it happening before the rest of us and talked about vultures circling.